Keyboard shortcuts

 Shift_JIS input

 Aozora Bunko ships its corpus as Shift_JIS.
-Decode through aozora-encoding first:
+Decode through the umbrella aozora::encoding module first (consumers depend on aozora alone — never on the internal aozora-encoding crate directly):

 use aozora::Document;